abhilash1in/aws-secrets-manager-action/README.md

 [![Tests](https://github.com/action-factory/aws-secrets-manager-action/workflows/Tests/badge.svg?branch=master)](https://github.com/action-factory/aws-secrets-manager-action/actions?query=workflow%3A%22Tests%22)
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/action-factory/aws-secrets-manager-action/blob/master/LICENSE)

-GitHub Action to fetch secrets from AWS Secrets Manager and inject them as environment variables.
+GitHub Action to fetch secrets from AWS Secrets Manager and inject them as environment variables into your GitHub Actions workflow.

 The injected environment variable names will only contain upper case letters, digits and underscores.
 It will not begin with a digit.